Costa Rica- ESPH

 Part of the revenue is used to fund environmental education projects, social infrastructure (bridges, roads, etc), and local research in ecological economics.

-Poverty issues .
-The scheme has little impact on poverty reduction, as most landowners are rather wealthy (this area holds the highest score in Human Development Index in the country) and derive their income from other (non-land related) activities (75% of the population are urban and semi-urban.
+Poverty issues.
+The scheme has little impact on poverty reduction, as most landowners are rather wealthy (this area holds the highest score in Human Development Index (HDI) in the country) and derive their income from other (non-land related) activities (75 per cent of the population are urban and semi-urban.
 Survey of downstream households indicates that their average WTP is greater than the environmental user fee, hence negative impacts of the new fee on livelihoods downstream should be limited.

-It is important to note that the quality of water distributed by the ESPH is very high and their water sources are very much the same as those used by Florida ICE&FARM, who sells bottled water for almost US$1/lt.
+It is important to note that the quality of water distributed by the ESPH is very high and their water sources are very much the same as those used by Florida Ice & Farm, which sells bottled water for almost US$1 per litre.

-The payment scheme involves the introduction of a new fee, but otherwise builds on existing structures, e.g. water tariff system, monitoring agency.
-Any adjustments in public services fees (for example water tariffs) are highly regulated in Costa Rica by an independent regulatory authority (ARESEP), and the ESPH was required to guarantee that its other services (e.g. quality, drainage, distribution) were of a certain level before it was allowed them to increase the environmental user fee.
-This could be a restriction to other municipalities interested in using an environmental user fee, if their other services are not at the required level.
+The payment scheme involves the introduction of a new fee, but otherwise builds on existing structures, such as a water tariff system and a monitoring agency.
+Any adjustments in public services fees (for example water tariffs) are highly regulated in Costa Rica by an independent regulatory authority, Autoridad Reguladora de Servicios Públicos - Public Service Regulating Authority (ARESEP), and the ESPH was required to guarantee that its other services (e.g. quality, drainage, distribution) were of a certain level before they were allowed to increase the environmental user fee.
+If services are not at the required level this could be a restriction to other municipalities interested in using an environmental user fee.
 This could also be an issue of debate if a national water fee is proposed (Luis Gámez, personal communication, 2005).

 Monitoring